 University Catalog Course Description: Provides an introduction to differentiated instruction and management for children in grades PK-6.
 Emphasizes the assessment of learners, incorporation of varied instructional and management strategies to meet the needs of all learners.
-This course requires 15 hours of field observation (virtual).
+This course requires 15 hours of field observation.
+(NOTE: Adjusted Summer 2021 due to COVID)